saelsa/sme-app/README.md

 # sme-app

-An app that shows data and relevant news regarding the unexploited export potential of SMEs.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+An Angular app that shows data and relevant news regarding the unexploited export potential of SMEs.
+Either visit take a look at the [website](http://saelsa.atwebpages.com/SME/) or clone the project and follow the steps below.

 ## How to use